 Instruments that have been interpreted as recorders are depicted in many illustrations and carvings from the eleventh century onwards.
 However, these are generally considered to be unreliable and it is far from clear whether flageolets (six-holed pipes), recorders, shawms, or even bagpipes were intended.
-The situation has been aggravated by Brown and Lascalle (1972: 79) whose influential manual for cataloguing musical subjects in Western art listed all duct flutes as recorders, regardless of the number of finger holes thus giving rise to much confusion, not the least of it in Brown’s own articles (see below).
-Accounts and reproductions of some of these various depictions of recorders and recorder-like instruments have been given by Sachs (1942), Thomson (1968), Munrow (1976), Hunt (2002), Bowles (1983, 1977), Godwin (1977), Brown (1984, 1995), Zaniol (1984), Salmen and Besseler (1969, 1976), Thomson & Rowland-Jones (1995), Boragno (1998), in the many publications by Rowland-Jones (see Bibliography) and most comprehensively in the catalogue of some 4,300 artworks featuring the recorder or recorder-like instruments on the Recorder Iconography page on this web-site, which includes links to many reproductions.
+The situation has been aggravated by Brown & Lascalle (1972: 79) whose influential manual for cataloguing musical subjects in Western art listed all duct flutes as recorders, regardless of the number of finger holes thus giving rise to much confusion, not the least of it in Brown’s own articles (see below).
+Accounts and reproductions of some of these various depictions of recorders and recorder-like instruments have been given by Sachs (1942), Thomson (1968), Munrow (1976), Hunt (2002), Bowles (1977, 1983), Godwin (1977), Brown (1984, 1995), Zaniol (1984), Salmen & Besseler (1969, 1976), Thomson & Rowland-Jones (1995), Boragno (1998), in the many publications by Rowland-Jones (see Bibliography) and most comprehensively in the online catalogue of some 4,300 artworks featuring the recorder or recorder-like instruments on the Iconography page on this web-site, which includes links to many reproductions.

 On inspection, the ambiguous illustrations of wind instruments fall into two camps namely: